TianxueHu/ChordSymbolRec/misc/ ProjectLog.md

 # Project log
+## 10/15
+- Finished baseline FFNN model on Haydn and Bach datasets

 ## 10/11
 - Finished vector encoding for FFNN with 21 notes encoding for Haydn and Bach
  - Using Harmalysis program for chord label translation